gladiusjs/gladius-core/README.md

-# Paladin
+# Gladius

-Paladin is Mozilla's movement to provide open source gaming technology for the web.
+Gladius is a game engine, written entirely in JavaScript, and designed to run in the browser.
+We leverage existing web technologies whenever possible and where gaps exist in support for games, we develop new solutions.

-## Version Number
+## Version

-Paladin follows the Semantic Versioning Specification.
+Gladius follows the Semantic Versioning Specification.
 See http://semver.org for full details.

 ## Reporting Issues

+Please report issues through the github project.
+Questions and discussions happen in #paladin on irc.mozilla.org, and on the paladin-dev mailing list at https://groups.google.com/group/paladin-dev.

 ## Build and Test